redhat-appstudio/application-service/README.md

 As a user, upon creation of Component, Tekton resources would be created by the controller.

 If you wish to get 'working' PipelineRuns,
-* Create an image pull secret named `redhat-appstudio-registry`.
+* Create an image pull secret named `redhat-appstudio-registry-pull-secret`.
 See [Kubernetes docs](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#registry-secret-existing-credentials) for more information on how to create
 `Secrets` containing registry credentials.
 * Configure the default image repository to which Pipelines would push images to using the environment variable `IMAGE_REPOSITORY`.
 Defaults to `quay.io/redhat-appstudio/user-workload`.

-Pipelines would use the credentials in the image pull secret `redhat-appstudio-registry` to push to $IMAGE_REPOSITORY.
+Pipelines would use the credentials in the image pull secret `redhat-appstudio-registry-pull-secret` to push to $IMAGE_REPOSITORY.